CS2613-WI24-FR01B/exploration-activity-1-aritrade001/README_2.md

 - It was compatible with python and helped me practice the core fundamental concepts again like functions, event handling, api reference.
 - It helped me appreciate the integrated usage of different python libraries.
 - After every change, I ran the module to check my progress and this also helped me catch errors in the python console and debuggging.
 - I actually found some of my cases in the open internet and edited my internal structures accordingly.
-So, it enhance my problem solving skills based on python language.
+So, it enhanced my problem solving skills based on python language.
 </p>
 </details>